cue-lang/cuelang.org/content/docs/language-guide/data/json-superset/en.md

 draft: false
 ---

-CUE adds functionality to JSON that makes it easier to write for humans to write data and configurations in general:
+CUE adds functionality to JSON that makes it easier for humans to write data and configurations in general:

 - there are `// single line comments`,
 - quotes can be omitted for field names without special characters,